Euastacus spinifer: Life cycle

 Mating takes place in winter when temperature drops to as low as 15 C, and eggs are laid in early July.
 Eggs are carried in the female Pleopods and hatch after an incubation period of 110–140 days.
 Hatch-lings stay with their parents until early summer.
-Males mature in 5–6 years and grow to 11 cm on maturity while females take about 8 years and from above 14 cm.
-There are a class of "precious males" that mature at 4 cm length.
-There are slight variation in reproduction cycle between species in different river systems.
+Males mature in 5–6 years and grow to 11 cm on maturity while females take about 8 years and grow to lengths above 14 cm.
+There is a class of "precious males" that mature at 4 cm length.
+There are slight variations in reproduction cycle between species in different river systems.